zefdelgadillo/gcs-sftp-dropper/README.md

 # GCS to SFTP File Dropper
-This script will listen to a GCS bucket, then sync any newly written files to an SFTP server of your choice.
+This Cloud Function will listen to a GCS bucket, then sync any newly written files to an SFTP server of your choice.

 ## Usage
 1. Create a Service Account that contains the following permissions: